 2. Let Octoparse do the Auto-detect

-As soon as the webpage is loaded in the built-in browser, Octoparse will start detecting web page data right away.
+As soon as the webpage is loaded in the built-in browser, select "Auto-detect web page data" on the Action Tips.
+Octoparse will start detecting web page data right away.
 You can check the progress bar and wait patiently for it to finish.

 3. Preview your data

-When the auto-detect process is completed, go ahead and check your data in the preview section.
-You can rename the data fields or remove those that are not needed.
+Once the auto-detect process is completed, go ahead and check your data in the preview section.
+You can double-click the field name to rename it or click to remove those that are not needed.

 4. Save auto-detect settings